andywenk/andywenk.github.io/_posts/2014-04-20-we-should-support-the-openssl-project.md

 * if the community is small, the progress relies on few people.
 This can cause pressure or lack of reviewing code.

-And her we come to to problem why such a simple bug in OpenSSL was not found: the code review was made by one person who did not see it.
+And here we come to to problem why such a simple bug in OpenSSL was not found: the code review was made by one person who did not see it.

 In the [CouchDB project](http://couchdb.apache.org), we have the rule, that a patch (git pull request) has to be acknowledged (+1) by two different committers.
 But what to do if there are not enough committers or reviewers?
-The answer is simple: if we want high quality open source software, we have to support the project in various ways.
+The answer is simple: if we want high quality Open Source software, we have to support the project in various ways.
 This can be done with manpower and also financially.

 ##Support the OpenSSL project

 I have said this before and will repeat myself again: support the projects you benefit from!
 Steve Marquess, co-founder, president and business manager of the [OpenSSL Software Foundation, Inc.](http://opensslfoundation.com/who.html) has written a [emotional blog post](http://veridicalsystems.com/blog/of-money-responsibility-and-pride/) you should read now.
 Just take the numbers.
 The donations are like nothing.

 Again: we are using SSL on a daily basis so we have the responsibility to support the OpenSSL project.
-If we don't, we do not have the right to complain about our stolen password.
-We have to take accept the fact, that bugs can cause huge problems!
+If we don't, we do not have the right to complain about our stolen passwords.
+We have to accept the fact, that bugs can cause huge problems!

 ###Disclaimer

 This is my personal opinion.
-I am wether writing as a member of the Apache CouchDB PMC nor does this writing reflect the opinion of the Apache CouchDB PMC.
+I am wether writing as a member of the Apache CouchDB PMC, nor does this writing reflect the opinion of the Apache CouchDB PMC.

 I have also heard about controversial discussions about the OpenSSL Software Foundation Inc. but have not read related articles yet.
 If you find one or wrote one, please get in touch with me (andy@nms.de).
-Though it will not change my opinion about the need of supporting open source projects we benefit from.
+Though it will not change my opinion about the need of supporting Open Source projects we benefit from.